-The Master of Science in Financial Economics (MSFE) is a 36-hour, non-thesis master’s degree program designed to be completed in less than one year.
+The Master of Science in Financial Economics (MSFE) is a 36-hour, non-thesis master’s degree program designed to be completed in less than one year (students may take longer if desired).
 The MSFE provides academically distinguished and industry-oriented students the opportunity to obtain a rigorous, graduate-level finance and economics education in an intensive 10-month program.

 The Master of Science program in financial economics provides students with the analytical and communication skills necessary for effective financial decision making through the application of financial theory and quantitative techniques.
 With ever-increasing financial globalization and competition for employment in the financial sector, it is crucial that professionals prepare for the increasingly complex world of finance by building a solid foundation.
 The MSFE program offers a challenging advanced degree that prepares its participants to become the leaders in this rewarding and dynamic field.
 The goal of the program is to provide students with the quantitative and theoretical tools for a successful career in finance with potential employers such as investment and commercial banks, economic and financial asset management companies, consulting firms, and policy-oriented organizations.

 In addition to having a strong MSFE program, LSU has one of the most beautiful campuses in the country.
 It is conveniently located on the banks of Mississippi River, close to downtown and many of the city's other attractions.
 New Orleans, one of the top tourist destinations in the world, is just about an hour drive from the campus.
 Louisiana, known as the Sportsman's Paradise, has a perfect climate for outdoor activities year-round.
 The weather is pleasant from October to May.
 Many outdoor festivals, concerts, and events are held throughout the year and often involve cooking, eating, and socializing in the temperate weather.